GUDHI/gudhi-devel/src/python/doc/installation.rst

 according to your operating system is detailed
 `here <http://doc.cgal.org/latest/Manual/installation.html>`_.

-The following examples require CGAL version :math:`\geq` 5.1.0:
+The following examples require CGAL:

 .. only:: builder_html